MrCrypticxDev/NoStickers-Discord-Bot/README.md

 * `YOUR_USER_ID` refers to your user ID on Discord.
 There's an [article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) for that.
 * `YOUR_BOT_PREFIX` refers to the character your bot will detect for, so that it knows when to respond to a command.
 For example, `!`.
 * `YOUR_MONGODB_URL` refers to the URL of your MongoDB cluster.
+* `YOUR_APP_PUBLIC_KEY` refers to the public key retrieved from your app in the developer portal.
+This appears in the general page, just below the app ID.
 4. Run `node src/index.js` to start the bot.
 Don't forget to invite it!
 5. And lastly, **enjoy Stickers while you can.** 🌺